Ukhang/voidcle/README.md

 Voidcle is my startup web application 💻.
 Which is made for software developers or coders.
 Here a lot of things related to software can be known 🖱️.

 ## Future ✅
-There are plans to add many software related things like code tracker and code issue adding and project uploading system in future.
+There are plans to add many software related things like code tracker and code issue adding and project uploading, shearing system in future.